PRITAM1-D/PRITAM1-D/README.md

 Developed a real-time gesture recognition tool for the deaf and mute using OpenCV, Mediapy, and Keras.

-Social Networking Site Using Java
+#_ Social Networking Site Using Java
 Developed a comprehensive social networking platform with user authentication, profile management, and real-time messaging.

+.
 Integrated secure login mechanisms to enhance platform security and user privacy.

-Applied Agile methodologies to manage project timelines and deliverables efficiently.
+Applied Agile methodologies to manage project timelines and deliverables efficiently

+---
+## 📂 Key Projects

+### 🔹 Real-Time Communication System for Deaf and Mute
+- Developed using **OpenCV, MediaPipe, NumPy, and Keras**
+- Converts hand gestures into readable text / speech
+- Focused on accessibility and real-time performance

+### 🔹 Mini Core Banking System (Java)
+- Account creation, deposit/withdrawal, transaction history
+- Backend logic inspired by real banking workflows
+- Built using **Java, JDBC, and MySQL**

+---

+## 📖 Philosophy
+> *“Continuous learning and daily progress drive long-term success.”*

+---

--  CERTIFICATIONS & TRAINING :
+##-  CERTIFICATIONS & TRAINING :

 Data Analysis (Coursera)